Part Time Day

 Australian employers are looking for people who offer academic writing, reading, math and technology skills.
 They are also seeking skills that include creativity, teamwork, self-management, critical thinking and communication.
 The Certificate III in Pathways to Further Study equips you with the tools to meet these demands and excel.

-This is a Full Time course.
+This is a face to face part time day course.
 You will need to attend approximately 16 hours of class, over 4 days a week, for 18 weeks.
-As well as the in-class component, you will need to complete approximately 8.5 hours of other study per week.

-You may also be required to complete approximately 16.7 hours of additional study each week outside of class hours including, individual study, revision and research preparation
+You may also be required to complete approximately 20 hours of additional study each week outside of class hours, including private study, research and assessment preparation.

 IS THIS COURSE RIGHT FOR YOU?